stat545ubc-2021/Minidataanalysis_ST/README.md

 The Minidata_true.md file is a knitted version of the Minidata_true.md file.
 The Minidata_true_files/figure-gfm folder includes the figures and plots created in Milestone 1.
 Milestone-2_files includes the figures and plots for Milestone 2.
+Milestone 2.rmd file contains the work up to milestone 2.
+Milestone 2.md file is a knitted version of the Milestone 2.rmd file.